agsb/minute/README.md

 Or reviews, like Colemak <https://colemak.com/>, Halmak <https://github.com/MadRabbit/halmak>, Workman <https://workmanlayout.org/> ?

-Or a layout based on frequencies and finger movements, in classic or personal chosen texts, from Carpalx <http://mkweb.bcgsc.ca/carpalx/>, from Arensito <http://www.pvv.org/~hakonhal/main.cgi/keyboard>,
+Or a layout based on frequencies and finger movements, in classic or personal chosen texts, from Carpalx <http://mkweb.bcgsc.ca/carpalx/>, from Arensito <http://www.pvv.org/~hakonhal/main.cgi/keyboard>, some good reviews at [workman](https://www.workmanlayout.com/ ).

 All those are most based in thousands of classic texts, maybe from centuries and Google makes available at <https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html>.